marcojak/MauiMTAdmob/README.md

 As the package Xamarin.Google.Mobile.iOS.MobileAds doesn't work on Windows, you need a MAC to test this library.
 If you connect your iOS device directly to Windows and run it, the library will not work.
 Unfortunately, this issue doesn't depend on this library so I cannot solve this.

+If you get an error saying that the compiler cannot find the Init method, just update your MAUI workload to the latest version.
+After that, everything will work correctly.

 ### FOR MAC USERS WITH Mx PROCESSORS